-The members present their report and the audited financial statements for the year ended 31 July 2019.
+The corporation present their annual report and financial statements, with auditor's report for the year ended 31 July 2020.

 Legal status

 The Corporation was established under the Further and Higher Education Act 1992 for the purpose of conducting the business of South Devon College.
 The College is an exempt charity for the purposes of the Charities Act 2011.